AusterweilLab/MPBNP/README.md

 Available options are almost identical to the CRP sampler, as described in detail above.
 Please use the `--help` function to see supported kernels.

+Note that if `--output_to_file` is selected for the IBP sampler, it will create a directory with a name similar to the input file in the **same directory of the input file**.
+Inside the newly created directory, the sampler will save the results in several different files whose names should be relatively intuitive.

 ## Transformed Indian Buffet Process (tIBP) Sampler ##

 The **transformed** Indian Buffet Process Sampler can be invoked by running the `tIBPSamplingUtility.py` program with options.